yankihue/300Tang/README.md

 # 300Tang [WIP]

 300Tang is a simple app that periodically shows you random [Tang poetry](https://en.wikipedia.org/wiki/Tang_poetry).
 I wrote this GNOME extension with C and [GTK+](https://developer.gnome.org/gtk3/stable/gtk-getting-started.html) for myself to display a different poem periodically on my desktop.
-I used [this resource](https://www.mandarinchineseschool.com/index.php/resources/104-free-download-300-tang-poems-in-chinese-pinyin-and-english) to download the e-book as pdf, and then extracted plain text from them.
+I used [this resource](https://www.mandarinchineseschool.com/index.php/resources/104-free-download-300-tang-poems-in-chinese-pinyin-and-english) to download the e-book as pdf, and then extracted plain text from it.

 ![Screenshot](/screenshot1.png)